vkayy/vkinematics/README.md

 ## How does it work?

-This engine uses Verlet Integration to more accurately model the movement of rigid bodies in a dynamic system.
+This engine uses Verlet Integration to accurately model the movement of rigid bodies in a dynamic system.

 In order to handle multithreading, a thread pool is used, parallelising the work of both the broad phase and narrow phases of collision resolution across workers.